bash-my-aws/bash-my-aws/README.md

 They also work incredibly well with each other due to the way they treat input from STDIN.
-The first token from each line of STDIN is taken to be a resource identifiers (and the rest is discarded).
+The first token from each line of STDIN is taken to be a resource identifier (and the rest is discarded).

 ```shell